 - I took responsibility and charge over my care.
 I researched and tried alternative treatments.
 While I may spend more money on those treatments than any pill that my insurance would cover, I save by not having to visit my doctor for a refill every month and not visiting the emergency room throughout the year.
 Click here to read about my pain management plan.

-All of these changes, plus others that you can read about in my eBook pain-ebook/” target=”_blank” rel=”noreferrer noopener” aria-label=” (opens in a new tab)”>Make Pain Your Bitch: How to Dominate Your Chronic Life, has restored my independence.
+All of these changes, plus others that you can read about in my eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, have restored my independence.
 Going grocery shopping no longer makes me anxious, because I can finally do it without needing a day or two to recuperate.
 I can drive and clean my house again.

 The changes you need to make may differ, but no matter what, any change that involves listening to and respecting your body/disease is going to improve your life.